Unit 3 - Practice Quiz

 A. git remote add upstream <url>

-B. git remote new upstream <url>
+B. git add remote upstream <url>

-C. git config remote upstream <url>
+C. git remote new upstream <url>

-D. git add remote upstream <url>
+D. git config remote upstream <url>

 28 What feature allows you to save unfinished work without committing it, to clean the working directory?